mirabelle514/letters-of-US-history/README.md

 - Use `[EMPHASIS]` for important points
 - Use `[QUOTE]` for memorable quotes or key statements
 - Use ALL CAPS for automatic header detection
-- Test your formatting in the Style Template before adding to president files
+- Test my formatting in the Style Template before adding to president files

-## Project Structure
+## My Project Structure

 ```jsx
 letters-of-US-history/